Advertising - Creative & Digital Strategy

 Brand engagement, to create strong connections with consumers.

 Entrepreneurship, to foster key business skills that encourage innovation and risk-taking.

 Emerging platforms, to ensure you are up-to-date on the latest in digital technology impacting the advertising industry.

 In this program, you:

-- Complement in-class education with a field placement that will provide the opportunity to work in the industry and hone skills
+Complement in-class education with a field placement that will provide the opportunity to work in the industry and hone your skills.

 Please note: This program requires you to have and use a mobile computing device (i.e. laptop, tablet) that meets or exceeds the recommended hardware requirements.
 For more information, please visit Mobile Learning Programs.

 |Course Code||Course Title||Location|